vascokk/rivus_cep/README.md

 For each event type there must be a module implementing the `event_behavior` with the same name used in the "from" clause.
 The important function that needs to be implemented is - `get_param_by_name(Event, ParamName)`.

+For memory efficiency, `{shared_streams, true}` can be provided in the options list.
+In this case, the query will work with a shared event sliding window.
+The window's size will be equal of the maximum "within" clause of all sharing queries.
+Queries based on event pattern use only non-shared windows.

+Only "strict" event patterns are supported at the moment.
+This means, for a pattern "event1 -> event2", if some other event is received in between (event1->other event->event2), the query won't generate any result.

 See some DSL examples in `test/rivus_cep_parser_tests.erl`.

 ###Dependencies